This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Developmental Evaluation

-A developmental evaluation is also conducted, according to the Centers for Disease Control and Prevention.[3]
-A developmental evaluation is performed by a team of healthcare professionals who specialize in child development, neurology, and pediatric rehabilitation.
+A developmental evaluation is also used to diagnose cerebral palsy.[3]
+A team of healthcare professionals who specialize in child development, neurology, and pediatric rehabilitation perform a developmental evaluation.

 The physicians conduct testing on the baby to evaluate and diagnose developmental delays.
-They generally do reflex testing, evaluate muscle and motor skills, and observe posture.
+They generally test reflexes, evaluate muscle and motor skills, and observe posture.

 What Causes Cerebral Palsy in Newborns?